 - Features - old-growth hemlocks, fault block mountain, scenic views, rare species

 - Hiking - Three miles of trail over uneven terrain, strenuous

 - Activities - hiking, nature study, birding, geological study, etc.

 Bell County.
 From Pineville follow U.S. 25E south for 1.5 miles, then right on KY 190 for 1.5 miles, then right on 1491 for 1.5 miles to the Pine Mountain State Resort Park Lodge parking lot.

 State nature preserves located within Kentucky state parks are special places with different management priorities.
 While the parks are there primarily for public recreation, the acreage that has been dedicated as a nature preserve is set aside for the rare, threatened or endangered species and communities that occur there.
-KSNPC is focused on management for these species and communities while providing opportunities for scientific research and nonconsumptive recreation.
+KNP is focused on management for these species and communities while providing opportunities for scientific research and nonconsumptive recreation.
 For information concerning use of state park facilities, programs, recreation opportunities and lodging visit the Pine Mountain State Resort Park Web site.

 In addition to the nature preserve, in 2017 the KHLCF funded the acquisition of the park's signature attraction - the Chained Rock.